phetsims/calculus-grapher/doc/model.md

 The "Area Under Curve" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) an area plot on the original graph, and (3) the "Net Signed Area" accordion box with a barometer indicating the value of the area under the curve.
-The user can move the horizontal position of scrubber to change the x-position of the tangent arrow.
+The user can move the horizontal position of scrubber to change the upper bound of the area under the curve.

 ## _Advanced_ Screen